-Maximizing your leadership potential will catapult you to greater success, regardless of where you are in your career or what kind of job you’re applying for.
+Maximizing your leadership potential will boost you to greater success.
+This is true no matter where you are in your career or what job you’re applying for.

 a table of the top 5 attributes employers seek on a candidate's resume

 At Jobscan, we’re pretty much the experts on the resume skills hiring managers are looking for.
-We’ve scanned over a million resumes and helped job-seekers optimize their resume based on insider knowledge of the tools hiring managers use.
+We’ve helped job-seekers improve their resume based on insider knowledge of the tools hiring managers use.
 Here’s everything you need to know about the leadership skills companies are looking for.

 Table of Contents